07 Mar St. Patrick’s Day: Corned Beef Dip

 - Mash up the corned beef in a bowl.
 Add other ingredients and mix well.

-- This can be made up ahead of time and refrigerated until serving time — in fact, I like it better if it’s had a chance for the flavors to blend.
+- This can be made up ahead of time and refrigerated until serving time — in fact, I like it better.

 - Serve with crackers, tortilla chips, or chunks of bread (you may need to thin it slightly with milk to make it “scoopable” with bread).
 For a special presentation, serve it in a bread bowl — it’s particularly good with rye bread.